QuantEcon/lecture-python-intro/in-work/solow.md

 +++

-Let's define the constants
+To see this in a figure, let's define the constants

 ```{code-cell} ipython3
 A, s, alpha, delta = 2, 0.3, 0.3, 0.4
 ```

-Let's define the function $g$ for growth in continuous time
+Next we define the function $g$ for growth in continuous time

 ```{code-cell} ipython3
 def g_con(A, s, alpha, delta, k):